Jiří Weiss: Filmmaking

-He returned to Prague on May 13, 1945.
+He returned to Prague on 13 May 1945.
 All of his family, including his parents, were murdered in the Holocaust.
 He made his first full-length feature film The Stolen Frontier in 1947.
 Weiss, still a devoted communist at this time, turned away from politics during the communist persecutions in the early 1950s.
 He made his most celebrated movies in the late 1950s and 1960s, including Wolf Trap (1957), Romeo, Juliet and Darkness (1959) and Czechoslovak-British co-production Ninety Degrees in the Shade (1965).

 After the Warsaw Pact invasion, Weiss left Czechoslovakia and lived in West Berlin, where he taught at a film school.
 Later he moved to the United States.
 There he taught film first at Hunter College in New York and later at UCSB.
 He became an American citizen in 1986.
 He still continued to write screenplays, but none of them were produced.
 During this time, he also wrote two plays – The Jewish War (1986) and Berenice (1990).
 In 1991, he managed to get funding and made his last film Martha and I. The film entered in competition at 47th Venice International Film Festival.
-In 1985, he met Alexander Payne, then a young film student, and became his life-long friend and mentor.
+In 1985, he met Alexander Payne, then a young film student, and became his lifelong friend and mentor.
 In 1995, Weiss wrote a book of memoirs Bílý Mercedes.